abay-kulamkadyr/abay-kulamkadyr/README.md

 ## 🌱 About Me

-I’m a junior software engineer at Spacevela.
+I’m a junior software engineer at SpaceVela.
 My passion lies in continuous learning, exploring everything from systems programming to low-level hardware and parallel computing.
 I thrive on solving complex challenges—whether it’s improving user experience or optimizing embedded devices.

 ## 🚀 Key Projects